 The SeaWolves Community Fund is a 501(c)(3) non-profit organization committed to improving the lives of children and adults in the greater Erie region.
 The SeaWolves Community Fund places a special emphasis on supporting youth programs focused on baseball, education, and wellness by developing partnerships with those who share in our mission.

-UPMC Health Plan Paint the Park Pink Weekend: The SeaWolves and UPMC Health Plan team up annually to wear pink, raise breast cancer awareness, and generate funds for the Regional Cancer Center.
-The ballpark is decorated in pink ribbons, balloons, and streamers to show support to those who have battled breast cancer.
+UPMC Health Plan Strike Out Cancer Weekend: The SeaWolves and UPMC Health Plan team up annually to wear special cancer awareness jerseys, and generate funds for the Hillman Cancer Fund of Hamot Health Foundation.
 The weekend includes a silent auction and a nightly raffle to benefit the cause.

 C. Wolf's Healthy Challenge: C. Wolf's Healthy Challenge is a community wellness initiative conducted by the Erie SeaWolves with support from UPMC Health Plan.
 This interactive program is designed to educate students in grades K-5 on the importance of balancing diet and an active lifestyle to achieve wellness.
 The front office staff and mascot of the SeaWolves visits schools in Northwest Pennsylvania to discuss healthy choices that the students (and C. Wolf) can make.
 At the conclusion of each presentation, students can complete a checklist of healthy action to earn a pair of tickets to a SeaWolves baseball game compliments of UPMC Health Plan.

 Sensory Friendly Day at the Ballpark: Many individuals with autism have sensory processing issues.
 To accommodate this special need, the SeaWolves lower the master audio level of the public address system and reduce the frequency of sound effects and crowd prompts.
-The Autism Society of NWPA sells tickets to raise funds and its members participate in the team's pre-game High 5 tunnel.
 The team also provides a complimentary suite to serve as a sensory break area for families who need an environment without the audio and visual stimuli of the ballpark.